raman325/broadlink-rm-rest/README.md

 Endpoint | HTTP Method | Description
 -------- | ----------- | -----------
-`/discoverblasters` | `GET` | Discovers all new Broadlink RM blasters and adds them to the database (Note: blasters must be in the database before they can be used by the application).
+`/discoverblasters` | `GET` | Discovers all new Broadlink RM blasters and adds them to the database (Note: blasters must be in the database before they can be used by the application, and they must be on and connected to the local network to be discoverable.
+You can add the Broadlink devices to your network using the instructions [here](https://github.com/mjg59/python-broadlink#example-use)).
 Blasters will be added to the database unnamed, so it's recommended to use `PUT /blasters/<attr>/<value>?new_name=<new_name>` to set a friendly name for each blaster.<br><br>NOTE: Discovery will also update blaster IP addresses when applicable.
 `/blasters` | `GET` | Gets all blasters (only returns blasters that have already been discovered once). | `/blasters?target_name=<target_name>&command_name=<command_name>` | `POST` | Sends command `<command_name>` for target `<target_name>` to all blasters.
 `/blasters/<attr>/<value>` | `GET` | Gets specified blaster. `<attr>` should be either `ip`, `mac`, or `name`, and `<value>` should be the corresponding value.